skyloutyr/VTT/README.md

 -clientstorage [path]: specifies the file system location for the client.
 This is where the client logs/settings/etc are stored.

 -debuggerlogging [true/false]: Explicitly enables (true) or disables (false) logging to an attached debugger.

+-noglext [true/false]: Disables all functionality that relies on OpenGL extensions.
+Can be used if a GPU driver implements an extension incorrectly, causing a crash.
 ```